The Bionic guide to VAT on business energy

 When you register, HMRC will send you a VAT registration certificate.
 This confirms:

-Being VAT registered isn't without its downsides though.
-If the company you're buying from isn't VAT registered, you might not be able to claim back VAT on that purchase.
-And if you generate more VAT than you can reclaim, you could be hit with a hefty VAT bill at year-end.
+But being VAT-registered isn't without its downsides.
+If the company you're buying from isn't VAT-registered, you might not be able to claim back VAT on that purchase.
+And if you generate more VAT than you can reclaim, you could be hit with a hefty VAT bill at year-end

-As with all things in business, it's about weighing up the pros and cons and doing what's best for your business.
+As with everything in business, it's about weighing up the pros and cons and doing what's best for your business.

 What does VAT apply to?